nicholasatyahadi/Time-Series-Dataset-Extrapolation/README.md

 <img width="350" alt="tssunspotsreak" src="https://user-images.githubusercontent.com/53423050/91024350-07a8c900-e622-11ea-821f-c8303f5d4e3e.png">

 Say that we're required to generate daily observations based on the extracted dataset.
 Hence, we're going to need the MOE for the dataset, especially the MOE of the monthly values.
 One way to get the MOE is to fit the existing values to a model then retrive the parameters and the standard errors.
 Since we know that this is a monthly dataset, we can use linear seasonal regression as the model to be fitted.
-Moreover, by using regression we must assume that the dataset follows a homoscedasticity[1] assumption.
+Moreover, by using regression we must assume that the dataset follows a stationary process assumption[1].
 Here's the result of the fit:

 <img width="400" alt="seasonressun" src="https://user-images.githubusercontent.com/53423050/91023948-66217780-e621-11ea-853f-83b2469b5a4c.png">